9999years/tex-report/hard-to-replace.md

   (p.
 95) --- it feels like there are parts Knuth barely bothered to design.
   "He probably knew it was bad and just wanted to finish it and do other things", a friend speculates while we chat.

+- Talk about expl3 and what it does; hungarian notation, sort of a type system, etc., but ultimately hindered by TeX's underlying model.